rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-concepts/sharing-images/index.rst

   support different internal organizations or company branches, you can create a single central image and then share it with other accounts so they do not have to create one themselves.

+Image-sharing roles
+'''''''''''''''''''
 An image producer is also called an image owner.
-An image owner can share an image with one or more image consumers.
+An image owner can offer to
+share an image with one or more image consumers.

 An image consumer is also called an image member.

 A shared image is an image that an image owner has made available to one or more image members.

-Preparing to share an image
-'''''''''''''''''''''''''''
+Image sharing is not a relationship of peers:

+* The *possibility* of sharing is controlled by the image producer, who offers to share with a consumer.
+* The *actuality* of sharing is controlled by the image consumer, who can accept or reject an offer to share.

+As a reminder of this unequal relationship, images are shared from producers *to* (not *with*) consumers.

+Image-sharing preparations
+''''''''''''''''''''''''''
-Before you can share an image to one (or more) users, you will need to complete some preparatory steps:
+Before an image producer can share an image to one or more consumers, the producer must complete some preparatory steps:

-1. Create a snapshot of a cloud server, or import an image that you will be sharing.
+1. Create a snapshot of a cloud server or import an image that you will be sharing.

 2. Obtain the UUID (also known as *image ID*) of the image that you will be sharing.
 The UUID is available from the API or the Cloud Control Panel.

-3. Gather the tenant ID(s) (also known as *DDI* or *customer number*) of the consumer(s) to whom you will be sharing.
-This is a numeric ID that the consumer can find in their Cloud Control Panel or using their API.
+3. Gather the tenant ID (also known as *DDI* or *customer number*) of the consumer or consumers to whom you will be sharing.
+   This is a numeric ID
+   that the consumer can find in their Cloud Control Panel or by using the API.

    ..
 NOTE::
       The target consumer must provide their tenant ID to you;